Dodge County Sheriff’s

-Welcome to the Dodge County Sheriff’s Posse webpage.
-We hope to provide information about the Posse and how to become a member.
-We encourage you to consider supporting law enforcement and public safety in Dodge County by becoming a Posse member.
+Welcome to the Dodge County Sheriff’s Volunteer Citizen Patrol (VCP) webpage.
+We hope to provide information about the VCP and how to become a member.
+We encourage you to consider supporting law enforcement and public safety in Dodge County by becoming a VCP member.
 There are a variety of opportunities to assist the Dodge County Sheriff’s Office from office work to jail programs to patrol.
 Hours are flexible according to your schedule.
 A commitment to volunteer 4 to 8 hours per month on average is requested.
 For more information please contact Captain Trace Frost at 920-386-3738.

 Wayne Wreath, Coordinator

 The VCP volunteer program was established in June, 2009.
 The initial group numbered 22 and currently there are still 22 active members, although not all members are the same as those that originally started.

 It is the purpose of the Dodge County Sheriff’s Office to give the best possible service and protection to the citizens of Dodge County.

 As a volunteer you will be very visible in the community; therefore, you will be expected at all times to conduct yourself as a public relations ambassador for the sheriff’s office.

 If you chose to become a VCP member you will be joining a team of dedicated professionals who hold the vision and goals of making Dodge County a safe community through your volunteerism.